What is municipal incorporation?

 After speaking with residents across the greater area, the boundaries illustrated on the maps below were identified as what many considered to be “Perdido.”
 Residents often referred to themselves as living in Perdido Key, Perdido Bay, or simply Perdido.
 Additionally, the borders corresponded almost exactly to the boundaries of four voting precincts (numbered on one of the maps below), and precisely followed boundaries of several US census tract blocks.

-Again, the proposed boundaries for Perdido are for research purposes, and a starting point for the feasibility study.
-During the study process, the feasibility study firm will also look at bordering areas that could be considered, or areas that could be adjusted given input from local residents.
+Again, the proposed boundaries for Perdido are for research purposes, a starting point for the feasibility study.
+During the study process, the feasibility study firm also looks at bordering areas that could be considered, or areas that could be adjusted given input from local residents.
+The blue area of Precinct 55 and the red area of Precinct 95 on the map below are such areas.
 One can reasonably expect to see a few variations on these maps during the study process.
-The numbers on the map below refer to voting precincts.
+The boundaries themselves can remain fluid up until legislative vote, giving the community more time to consider the final boundaries.
+Note, the numbers on the map below refer to voting precincts.

 What will it cost?
 Who pays for it?